The Early History of FSRA

 During the summer of 1991, we visited a few northern Sierra sites and held a training in site recording.

 We grew as a group and one of our early involvements related to the newly created California Archaeology Month, which at the time was in May.
 At Dick’s urging, in 1992, we undertook a series of public presentations and art exhibits during that month in support of the month’s designation.
 I deeply believed in endeavors of this nature, which would help educate the public to appreciate cultural resources.
 This was a major annual effort for FSRA for a number of years.
 Stan Padilla, a Native artist who was on the FSRA board, took on the challenging task of coordinating the art exhibits.
 He continued in this role for several years and did a remarkable job.
 A number of us contributed art of various types.
 Our most ambitious year, 1995, we had 13 art exhibits in three counties as well as four public presentations.
 That same year we were deeply involved in trying to protect a rock art site in El Dorado County which was threatened by a proposed development.
 Because of these and other efforts in 1995, the following year we were awarded the Society for California Archaeology’s coveted Helen C. Smith award for contributions to California archaeology.
 We were the first non-professional organization to be given the award.
-At the time there were 40 organizations in the state related to archaeology, and we competed with groups such as the Bay Area Rock Art and Research Association, which had done important work in protecting the Ring Mountain site in Marin County.
+At the time there were 40 organizations in the state related to archaeology, and we competed with groups such as the Bay Area Rock Art Research Association, which had done important work in protecting the Ring Mountain site in Marin County.

 By the time of our May 1992 events, our membership included the individuals already mentioned as well as Jane Beggs and Steve Michel, Sharon Chandler, Tim and Lynn Dunbar, Carlys Gilbert, Kathi Keville, Gayle Kromydas, Hank Meals, Shirley Mraz, Cassandra Wahlstrom, Ted Noak, Jennifer Padgett, and Carrie Smith.
 By May 1996 we had about 80 members.

-During those first years Sonny Green and I developed an extensive outing schedule for FSRA members.
+During those first years Sunny Green and I developed an extensive outing schedule for FSRA members.
 We visited sites in our region in the northern Sierra as well as in southern California, the eastern Sierra, and Nevada.
 This helped our membership grow considerably.
 It also helped those who joined the outings deepen their interest in protecting such remarkable places.
 Each member of FSRA had to agree to a code of ethics, and guidelines were established to protect sites during visitation.
 Archaeologists were also asked to rate sites we might visit based on three categories.
 Some were too sensitive for visitation.
 Others were suitable for FSRA members only.
 And others, which were publicly known, were open to FSRA members as well as their guests.

 As is the case today, in the early years, members were assigned sites on the TNF to monitor, and the TNF held trainings for FSRA members who were interested in overseeing sites.
 Bill Slater and I also did presentations for local schools as well as the docents at Bridgeport State Park.

 One thing I am especially grateful for involved permanent protection for the site in the high Sierra which was so important to our founding.
 When FSRA was formed, the site was owned by Sierra Pacific Industries (SPI), a private lumber company.
 (Fortunately, their management was sympathetic to archaeological concerns and they were a good site steward.
 In fact, they paid for the efforts to protect the site by cementing the fractured pieces together in 1989.)
-In late October or early November 1994, as president of FSRA, I took the TNF’s ranger for the Foresthill District (Rich Johnson), two land officers for the TNF (John Corbett and an assistant, Ken Warner), and a representative for the Trust for Public Lands (TPL) to the site.
+In late October or early November 1994, as president of FSRA, I took the TNF’s ranger for the Foresthill District (Rich Johnson), two land officers for the TNF (John Corbett and an assistant, Ken Warner), and a representative for the Trust for Public Land (TPL) to the site.
 TPL had some money available from Congress with which they could buy land in order to protect it.
 My hope was that they would buy the land the site was on and then turn it over to the TNF.
 TPL was very interested in making this happen, however, a few days later two events occurred which made the idea unworkable.
 One was the November election, during which Congress changed hands, and the promised funds for TPL became less certain.
 The second was the first snow fall of the winter, which, along with additional snowfalls, made the site inaccessible until the following spring or summer.
 This meant the land around the site could not be surveyed immediately in order to facilitate a quick purchase.
 The TPL was forced to spend their money elsewhere before it became unavailable.

 At that point, the idea of placing the rock art under the TNF’s control and protection looked hopeless.
 Sometimes, however, things have their own way of working out.
-In 1997 the TNF and Sierra Pacific Industries undertook a huge land swap.
+In 1997 the TNF and SPI undertook a huge land swap.
 Sometime before the swap, the site had been purchased by a land development company.
 With encouragement and support from Ranger Johnson, and presumably TNF’s land officers, the TNF had SPI buy back the land the site was on and throw it in as part of the trade.
 So in 1997 this wonderful rock art site finally became a part of the TNF and a long time dream of mine was fulfilled.